siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 So destructive overlap does not create a contradiction.
 It proves only that an everywhere-dark joined branch has no positive recovery channel.
-If a finite overlap region produced zero joined readout everywhere and no positive outgoing flux anywhere in the continuing pattern, that region would act as a sink and would therefore be forbidden.
+If a finite overlap region produced zero joined density everywhere and no positive outgoing flux anywhere in the continuing pattern, that region would act as a sink and would therefore be forbidden.

-To obtain a fresh `4u_0` readout after destructive overlap, the transport must undergo a new constructive recombination into one branch.
+To obtain a fresh `4u_0` density after destructive overlap, the transport must undergo a new constructive recombination into one branch.

-## What the square law does and does not do

-The square form

-$$
-u = |f|^2
-$$

-does not create or remove energy.
-It does two precise jobs:

-- it gives the local readout of the branch being sampled,
-- it makes the phase-sensitive cross term explicit.

-The continuity argument is separate.
-It tells us how the transported content is recovered across the whole overlap region.

 ## Effective advance